rossvoorhees/DataCleansing/ReadMe.md

 The Run_Analysis R script performs the following in sequence

+1. installs and Loads Packages Required for Analysis
-1. Downloads the dataset and extracts to the directory
+2. DownloaSds the dataset and extracts to the directory
+3. Loads files into dataframes
+4. Adds Labels to Column Names
-2. Combines the test and train data and adds the labels
+5. Combines the test and train data and adds the labels
-3. Extracts Variables with measure names that contain mean and standard deviation
+6. Extracts Variables with measure names that contain mean and standard deviation
-4. Combines the subjects, activities and meaures into one dataset
-5. Computes the mean of each variable, subject, and activity
+7. Combines the subjects, activities and meaures into one dataset 8 Computes the mean of each variable, subject, and activity
+9. Removes uncessary columns and renames columns with proper description of column
-6. A tidy dataset is generated at "\Wearables\UCI HAR Dataset/CombinedData_Avg.txt"
+10. A tidy dataset is generated at "\Wearables\UCI HAR Dataset/CombinedData_Avg.txt"